Why Restaurant Baked Potatoes Always Taste Better Than Homemade

 It is clear that professional chefs at restaurants have access to some of the most top-notch cooking equipment, which gives them an edge up at creating the best baked potatoes.
 But what about this equipment is actually special, and can you replicate it at home?
 According to Rena Awada, restaurant ovens can reach higher temperatures than a typical home oven, and — more importantly — the restaurant ovens distribute the heat evenly for a better baked potato result.

 "Home cooks can try to replicate this by preheating their oven to a high temperature and using an oven thermometer to ensure even heat distribution," Awada said.
-Oven thermometers are one of the most essential kitchen tools out there, since many ovens project a temperature on the outside that the inside is not actually reaching.
+Oven thermometers are one of the most essential kitchen tools, since many oven knob (temperature) readings might be different than the actual temp inside.
 This could negatively affect your baked potatoes — and anything else you choose to cook.
 The ideal temperature for baking a potato, according to Stephanie Edenburgh, is around 400 F to 425 F.

 The technique you use to cook your baked potato is important, too.
 Corrie Duffy recommends baking the potatoes directly on the oven rack initially, so you get a crispier skin.
 If this does not seem ideal to you, you can try preheating a baking sheet and baking the potatoes on that, so they have direct contact with the heat right from the start of the bake.